Topological digestion drives time-varying rheology of entangled DNA fluids: Introduction

-Cellular DNA is a paradigmatic example of a topologically-active system in which a polymeric material, the genome, is kept out-of-equilibrium by proteins that continuously change its structure and topology to perform biological functions~\cite{Calladine1997,Bates2005}.
-One of the most widespread examples of topological alterations to genome architecture is restriction endonuclease reactions, such as in the CRISPR-Cas9 system~\cite{Jinek2012}.
-Type II restriction endonucleases, specifically, are able to cleave the DNA backbone at specific restriction sites~\cite{Pingoud2014}, and are now routinely employed in cloning and genome engineering.
-However, the rheological implications of these enzymes' action are often overlooked in spite of the fact that changes in solution viscoelasticity are commonplace in DNA extraction and purification assays.
+{DNA is a model polymeric material that naturally occurs in multiple topologies, including supercoiled circular, relaxed circular (ring) and linear conformations.
+In cells, enzymes convert DNA from one topology to another} to perform diverse biological functions~\cite{Calladine1997,Bates2005}.
+One of the most widespread examples of topological alterations to genome architecture is restriction endonuclease (RE) reactions, such as in the CRISPR-Cas9 system~\cite{Jinek2012}.
+Specifically, type II restriction endonucleases {cleave the DNA backbone at specific restriction sites~\cite{Pingoud2014} by acting as catalysts} to break the sugar-phosphate DNA backbone at specific sites.
+Thus, REs introduce an irreversible alteration to DNA that pushes the system out-of-equilibrium, forcing it to relax from its initial state to a new thermodynamic equilibrium with distinct physical properties.
+While REs are abundant in bacteria and engineered to be routinely employed in cloning, the rheological implications of the action of these enzymes are often overlooked despite their ubiquity~\cite{Pingoud2014,Kundukad2010,Yukl2014}.

+At the same time, in the materials and engineering communities, polymer topology has long been appreciated for its ability to confer novel rheological properties to polymeric fluids and blends that can be tuned for commercial and industrial use~\cite{Pickett2006,BinImran2014a,Rosa2020,Danon2017,Leigh2020,Smrek2021,Bonato2021,Regan2016,Ricketts2018,Peddireddy2021}.
+In particular, end-closure of linear polymers (creating open ring, knotted and linked constructs) and breakage and fragmentation of circular polymers (resulting in linear chains) and their roles in the rheology and dynamics of entangled polymer systems is a vibrant and widely-investigated topic of research~\cite{McLeish2002,Kapnistos2008,Halverson2012,Michieletto2014,Uehara2016,Doi2015,Doi2015a,Michieletto2016pnas,Michieletto2017prl,Krajina2018,Rosa2020,OConnor2022,OConnor2019}.
+While the dynamics of entangled linear polymers are well described by the reptation model developed by de Gennes, Doi and Edwards~\cite{Gennes1979a}, the extension of this model to circular polymers, with no free ends, is not straightforward; and the extent to which ring polymers form entanglements, and the relaxation modes and conformations available to ring polymers remain topics of fervent debate~\cite{Michieletto2021,Kruteva2021,Parisi2021,Zhou2021}.